sjl/.plan/README.markdown

 ## 2019-01-08

 Started really wrapping my head around pattern tables for Fern.
 Wrote some janky code to render them as strings for now.

 Started poking around with `cl-glfw3` and `cl-opengl`.
 OpenGL is as much of an inscrutable shitshow as I remember, though I have a little bit of a head start in understanding it this time around.
 Hopefully it won't take me too long to remember everything.
 I did manage to get the example running smoothly, so that's nice.

+Started going through <http://learnopengl.com> to try to remember how to do this crap.
+Spent lots of time fighting with object lifetimes because the examples all just garbage collect with `exit()`.